dannystaple/dannystaple.github.io/_posts/2006-07-22-what-happens-when-architecture-meets-technology.md

 There is a separate toilet, so the obvious issue of needing a wee in the middle of the night and needing to reach for the remote, is sorted.

-The point is that it will be space saving, and very suitable for a single professional living in the city.
+The point is that it will be space saving, and suitable for a single professional living in the city.
 Most definitely an interesting concept.

 # Links